no-silo/stash-design/README.md

 Mounts a notebook at a given URL.

+An indexing service will be run in the background to allow performant querying.

 ### Automatic Type Conversion

 The server should use the `Accept` header or the URL file extension to serve content in the most appropriate manner, performing auto-conversion as necessary.
 Examples: